Realm-Bot/docs/Features/automod.md

 # Automod
  Automod is a feature that allows you to protect your realm from hackers

- When you have automod turned on the bot kicks anyone who joins the realm that dosnt meet the given criteria or breaks a given automod rule
+ When you have automod turned on the bot kicks anyone who joins the realm that doesn't meet the given criteria or breaks a given automod rule

 !!!